Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 {{% callout note %}}
 We are currently seeking talented MSc, PhD, and undergraduate students interested in computational biology, placental dysfunction, placental aging, and pregnancy complications.
 **All current projects are computational, no wet-lab.**
 See details below and email the Wilson lab at wilsos66[at]mcmaster.ca with a copy of your CV (PDF format), a cover letter explaining your research interests, contact information for 3 references, and transcripts with the subject line "[MSc or PhD] Application: [Your Name]".
+For example, MSc Application: Jane Doe.
 {{% /callout %}}

 {{% callout note %}}